partrickJhonson/beef/Configuration.md

         debug: false # Will print verbose message in BeEF console
         host: "0.0.0.0" # IP address of the web server
         port: "3000" #Port of the web server

-        public: "8.7.6.5" # Should be defined if BeEF is behind a NAT
+        # If BeEF is running behind a reverse proxy or NAT
+        #  set the public hostname and port here
+        public: "8.7.6.5"
+        public_port: "3000"

         dns: "localhost" # Address of DNS server
-        panel_path: "/ui/panel" # Path for UI panel
+        web_ui_basepath: "/ui" # Path for admin UI
         hook_file: "/hook.js" # Path for hooking script
         hook_session_name: "BEEFHOOK" #Name of session
         session_cookie_name: "BEEFSESSION" # Name of BeEF cookie